VITAMIN E Information by Ray Sahelian, M.D. Benefit of Vitamin E - Vitamin E food sources

 residents.
 A randomized, double-blind,

-placebo-controlled trial was conducted from April 1998 to August 2001 at 33
+placebo-controlled trial was conducted at 33

 long-term care facilities in the Boston, Mass, area.
 A total of 617 persons aged

-at least 65 years and who met the study's eligibility criteria were enrolled;
+at least 65 years and who met the study's eligibility criteria were enrolled.
+Vitamin E (200 IU) or placebo

 capsule administered daily; all participants received a capsule containing half

-vitamin E did not have a statistically significant effect on lower respiratory
+the recommended daily allowance of essential vitamins and minerals.
+Supplementation with 200 IU per day did not have a statistically significant effect on lower respiratory

 tract infections in elderly nursing home residents.
 However, we observed a